All you need is a bit of money, a foreign country and a grocery store. Oh, and these tips.

 You can adjust this however you want, which is what makes it so great.
 Tight on time?
 Only spend 3 minutes shopping before your bus leaves for the beach.
 Want to have a full on picnic?
 Assign people to buy drinks, or fruit, bread, or cookies with their money so you get a more well-rounded meal.
 Don’t have $2 per person?
 Put all the money together and see what you can buy as a group.

-This works for the fruit stand on the corner in Mexico, or one of the hundred 7-11’s in Thailand, the charming markets you see in Europe, or the mega superstores in China.
+This works for the fruit stand on the corner in Mexico, or one of the hundreds of 7-11’s in Thailand, the charming markets you see in Europe, or the mega superstores you can find while out and about.

 It’s something you can do in every country, any day of the week and make it fit your schedule or itinerary.
 It’s just fun to run around and see what you can buy and eat some cool foreign food when you are finished.
 Pick out some treats you've never tried before so it's all a surprise.